dib-lab/2022-paper-branchwater-software/manuscript.md

 emerge as petabase scale search becomes more widely available.
 The low cost of search with branchwater is particularly enabling for exploratory efforts, although the sheer size of the underlying data needed even for branchwater continues to present obstacles.
-We are planning to focus on real-time API access to search methods XXX.

 There are several scientific limitations of our approach to overcome as well.
 The current search approach has limited sensitivity to